 This refers to women’s clothing made to look like men’s ( also called mannish)

-A fashion which is mixture, combination of things, elements or trends
+A fashion which is a mixture of styles, elements or trends

 A simple understated look; a fashion consisting of simple styles and plain colours.

 A physical or digital collage of design ideas used by fashion designers to consolidate their collections or get ideas.
 Will have details of an idea, drawings or photos, fabric swatches etc.

 A design used in a pattern/ print / embroidery etc ; usually found recurring